Connect with others who understand.

 In the past couple of decades, researchers have developed multiple new treatments for paroxysmal nocturnal hemoglobinuria (PNH).
 Some PNH treatments block the processes that cause the disorder.
 Others help manage PNH symptoms and boost your quality of life.

 PNH causes a wide range of symptoms that vary from person to person.
 Your symptoms help determine which treatments you will receive.
-Your treatment may also be based on whether you have bone marrow failure — in other words, whether the hematopoietic stem cells that live in your bone marrow can produce enough healthy blood cells.
+Your treatment may also be based on whether you have bone marrow failure — in other words, whether the hematopoietic stem cells (HSCs) that live in your bone marrow can produce enough healthy blood cells.

 The following therapies may be part of a PNH treatment plan that helps relieve your symptoms and improve your well-being.
 You can discuss the possible benefits and side effects with your doctor.